 All libraries carry a small collection of local history books for loan and there are specialist titles to help you trace your family tree.
 Use our library catalogue to find the books you want and request for them to be delivered to your local library.
 You will need your library card and PIN for this service.
 More information on how to get your PIN is available on the join the library page.

-Some libraries have drop in advice sessions organised by the East Yorkshire Family History Society.
-To see if your local branch holds these sessions, please use our library finder or the list below.
+Some libraries have free drop in Help Desk sessions hosted by the East Yorkshire Family History Society.
+To see if your local library holds these sessions, please use our library finder or the list below.

 Bridlington library, King Street and Goole library have extensive local studies sections for those towns and nearby villages where you may well be able to find sources to help your search.